Colin Kelly: Honors

 Kelly was posthumously awarded the Distinguished Service Cross For "extraordinary heroism" and "selfless bravery".
 Kelly had earlier in peace time also been awarded the Distinguished Flying Cross.

 The United States Junior Chamber of Commerce posthumously gave its 1941 distinguished service award to Kelly on January 22, 1942, in Chicago.
 The award is given annually to the man under 35 years of age who has rendered the “most significant” service to the nation.

 Aviation artist Robert Taylor painted a picture entitled The Legend of Colin Kelly.

-President Franklin D. Roosevelt wrote a letter, "To the President of the United States of America in 1956" asking for an appointment for Kelly's infant son.
+On December 17, 1941, President Franklin D. Roosevelt wrote a letter, "To the President of the United States of America in 1956" asking for an appointment for Kelly's infant son.
 Colin P. Kelly III went to West Point, but did it on his own taking the examinations and declining the Presidential nomination.
 He graduated from West Point in 1963.

 Colin P. Kelly Jr. Street in San Francisco, near Oracle Park, was named in his honor in 1942.
 The street had previously been named Japan Street.
 Colin Kelly Dr. in Dayton, Ohio, is one of many streets near Wright Patterson Air Force Base named to honor Air Force heroes.
 Colin Kelly Drive in Forest Acres, South Carolina, is also named in his honor, as is Colin Kelly Street in Cranford, New Jersey.
 Colin Kelly Rd in South Portland, Maine was one of multiple streets in the city named to honor WW II heroes.

 The patriotic song There's a Star-Spangled Banner Waving Somewhere by Paul Roberts and Shelby Darnell (recorded by Elton Britt) places Kelly alongside other legendary Americans in the line "I'll see Lincoln, Custer, Washington, and Perry, / Nathan Hale, and Colin Kelly too".{Published by Bob Miller, Inc., 1619 Broadway, New York, New York.
 Copyright 1952.
 Source:sheet music.

 He is cited in the 1946 song "Listen Mr. Bilbo" by Bob and Adrienne Claiborne, sung by Pete Seeger, as along with Sgt.
 Levin "foreigners like those kept America free".

 The "Four Freedoms Monument" and Colin Kelly Highway, both in Madison, Florida, are dedicated in his honor.

 Colin Kelly Middle School in Eugene, Oregon, was named in his honor in 1945 by the school's first students, who preferred an "ordinary Joe" as a namesake, rather than prestigious military or political figures.
 The school colors are kelly green and white, and the nickname originally was "Bombers."
-In 2013, the nickname was changed to "Pilots."
+In 2009, the nickname was changed to "Pilots."
+Since the naming in 1945, the school has been renamed to just " Kelly Middle Schools".

 Colin P. Kelly Elementary School in Compton, California, is named in his honor.
+The school's mascot is a plane and motto is "soaring to academic excellence".

 The Colin Kelly Heights public housing development, in the City of Tonawanda, NY, was named after him.
 This development was completed in 1943.

 Colin Powell adopted the pronunciation /ˈkoʊlɪn/ after friends who were impressed by Kelly began pronouncing Powell's name the same way.